 We could go over the ADCC year by year to prove a point, but the data is pretty steady.
 This year (2015) there were at the very least 28 no-gi specialists competing in the men’s division.
 There could be more if we were to consider guys such as Jeff Glover or Vinny Magalhaes as no-gi experts, but given that they still compete with the gi on occasion, and both have gi backgrounds we have left them out of the equation opting to label them as “hybrid grapplers”.

-28 is certainly not a dominant number, the no-gi crowd is still a minority (35% to be exact).
-Not all the remaining grapplers on show were 100% gi, in fact “only” 53% were active gi competitors while the remaining were varied, with MMA and hybrid styles.
+28 is certainly not a dominant figure, the no-gi crowd is still a minority (35% to be exact).
+Not all the remaining grapplers on the show were 100% gi, in fact “only” 53% were active gi competitors while the remaining were varied, with MMA and hybrid styles.